 Brighton Beach Sauna

 Did you know Brighton has a beach sauna?
 That’s right, you can relax in the heat at Beach Box, a wood-fired sauna located right on the pebbles!
 Best combined with a cooling swim in the sea afterwards!

 Brighton has no less than three Crazy Golf courses along the seafront!
 Perfect for unleashing your competitive side!

 If you’re feeling energetic head down to Yellowave Beach Sports Venue, where you can hire a court or take a beach volleyball class, which run throughout the year – even when it’s raining!

 Ride Volks Electric Railway

 Head down to Brighton seafront for a trip on Volks Electric Railway.
 It is the oldest operating electric railway in the world.
 Completed in 1883!
-It takes you from Palace Pier all the way for Black Rock, where you can visit Brighton Marina.
+It takes you from Palace Pier all the way to Black Rock, where you can visit Brighton Marina.

-Other Great Brighton Bars & Restaurants
+Other Great Brighton Bars and Restaurants

 - La Choza – Mexican street food